Travelling in Singapore is easy. Right away from the arrival terminal, I hop on the MRT to the hostel in Chinatown.

-And its entry guardians, Nio, two wrathfully guardians, Nàluóyán jīngāng in Mandarin Chinese held a vajra mallet and bare-handed Mìjī jīngāng in Mandarin Chinese, are the manifestations Bodhisattva Vajrapāṇi who protect Buddha during his travel.
+And its entry guardians, Nio, two wrathfully guardians, Nàluóyán jīngāng held a vajra mallet and bare-handed Mìjī jīngāng, are the manifestations Bodhisattva Vajrapāṇi who protect Buddha during his travel.

 Hundred Dragons Hall – Maitreya Hall

 Behind the statue, there’s a Dhāraṇī written in Sanskrit with the Siddhaṃ script.
 The writing is from a Tibetan Buddhism to focus on the sound to attain eight hundred samādhis and enlightenment.
 Alongside, there are zodiac protectors and smaller statues of Cintamanicakra Avalokitesvara.